-Adderley Street Flower Market Upgrade
+Adderley Street Flower Market - Public Space Upgrade

 A unique cultural and historical icon within Cape Town, the Adderley Street Flower Market has long influenced Cape Town’s livelihood and heritage.
 The space endures as a symbol of resilience and autonomy.
 During apartheid, flower selling was one of the few ways business owners of colour could operate businesses in the city centre, allowing them to maintain their economic independence and cultural expression.